eemanikrishna/ClientManagementPlatform/README.md

-# Financial Advisor Portal CMS
+# Client Management Platform

-A comprehensive Client Management System for Financial Advisors with a Spring Boot backend, Angular frontend, and automated testing framework.
+A comprehensive Client Management Platform for Financial Advisors with a Spring Boot backend, Angular frontend, and automated testing framework.

 ## Table of Contents